 A dipstick is immediate.
 A urine culture takes 24-48 hours for initial growth and 48-72 hours total for resistance results.
 For uncomplicated UTIs in women, treatment usually starts the same day based on the dipstick or symptoms, with the culture result reviewed when available to confirm or adjust the antibiotic choice if needed.

 Yes — routine antenatal care in Australia includes a urine culture early in pregnancy to check for bacteria even without symptoms, because untreated bacteria in the urine during pregnancy can progress to kidney infection and is associated with preterm birth.
 If you develop UTI symptoms during pregnancy, the Specialist GP coordinates testing and any treatment with your maternity team.
-Treatment in pregnancy uses pregnancy-safe medications.
+Treatment in pregnancy uses pregnancy-safe options.

 Yes, men can get UTIs — they are less common than in women but they do occur, particularly in older men with prostate involvement.
 For a younger man with new symptoms suggestive of UTI, the differential also includes urethritis from STIs (chlamydia, gonorrhoea, Mgen) and prostatitis.
 A urine culture and STI panel can both be sent on the same urine sample.
 The Specialist GP discusses what testing makes sense based on the clinical picture.